Contact ([email protected] for general enquiries)

 Manuel Veth is the owner and Editor in Chief of the Futbolgrad Network.
 He also works as a freelance journalist and social media junior editor at Bundesliga.com.
 He is also a holder of a Doctorate of Philosophy in History from King’s College London, and his thesis is titled: “Selling the People’s Game: Football’s transition from Communism to Capitalism in the Soviet Union and its Successor States,” which will be available in print soon.
 Originally from Munich, Manuel has lived in Amsterdam, Kyiv, Moscow, Tbilisi, London, and currently is located in Victoria BC, Canada.
 Follow Manuel on Twitter @ManuelVeth.

 Vadim Furmanov is a recent graduate of the University of Chicago with a Bachelor’s Degree in Political Science.
 Originally from Ukraine, Vadim has resided in Chicago since 1994 and is a passionate supporter of both Dynamo Kyiv and the Ukrainian national team.
 He is also a Chicago Fire season ticket holder and a member of the Fire’s Section 8 supporters group.
 He writes primarily about Ukrainian football, as well as the intersection between football, politics, and history.
 You can follow Vadim on Twitter @vfurmanov.

-Mark Temnycky is a Ukrainian-American pursuing a joint masters degree in Public Administration and a Master of Arts in International Relations from the Maxwell School of Citizenship and Public Affairs in June 2017.
+Mark Temnycky is a Ukrainian-American who earned a Master of Public Administration and a Master of Arts in International Relations from the Maxwell School of Citizenship and Public Affairs in June 2017.
 He is pursuing a career in international relations and foreign policy.
 Follow Mark on Twitter @MTem33

 Saul Pope has been following Russian football since the mid-nineties, and first saw a live game in 1998 (Zenit St. Petersburg vs Shinnik Yaroslavl’).
 He has been contributing to When Saturday Comes magazine for over a decade, with a particular focus on social, economic and political issues surrounding the game in Russia and, to a lesser extent, Ukraine.
 He has a particular passion for teams in and around St. Petersburg.
 A fluent Russian speaker, he graduated from the University of Surrey with a Master’s degree in the language.
 He lives in the UK, but travels back to Russia on a regular basis.
 You can follow Saul on Twitter @SaulPope.